-In a world that is not always predictable, wills are becoming increasingly important in order to prepare for the unexpected.
+In a world that is not always predictable, wills are becoming increasingly important to prepare for the unexpected.
 While many of life’s surprises bring great joy, there are unanticipated events that require preparedness and planning.
 Sudden illness, car accidents, unexpected death, and old age affect people’s lives whether or not they have planned for unforeseen crises.
+Estate planning is essential.

 Recent end-of-life battles covered by the news media have drawn much attention to this crucial issue, but many still do not have wills or powers of attorney made up for themselves and their families.
 Wills provide control in that they allow a person to determine how they will be cared for in sickness and old age, and they help family and loved ones to cope with difficult and stressful situations.
 So why do people not have a will?
 These are some of the most common excuses:

 - I simply don’t need one.
-My family knows what I want done, and I have a hand-written list.
+My family knows what I want to be done, and I have a hand-written list.
 That should be sufficient — right?

 - I never took the time to do it.
 Don’t I have enough to worry about?